Improving the UX Journey with Agents & Customers

 Aligned on severity and impact

-This participatory approach ensured no single team “owner the truth”, gave every team a voice, and ensured everyone felt ownership of the final blueprint.
+This participatory approach ensured no single team “owned the truth”, this approach gave every team a voice, and ensured everyone felt ownership of the final blueprint.

 Creating the Service Blueprint